If you have the following signs:

 Regular maintenance visits are essential to the long-term success of the treatment and your dentist will advise you on the frequency of the visits based on risk factors that you present with.

-Align Dentistry has a strong focus on preventative dentistry.
+Align Dentistry & Medical Centre has a strong focus on preventative dentistry.
 Research has shown a connection between oral and systemic diseases like Heart Disease, Arthritis and Dementia.
 We can help maintain your oral health with regular cleans and examinations.
 If left untreated, this inflammation can cause receding gums and bone loss from around the teeth.
 Advancing gum disease will destroy the supporting structures that hold the teeth into your jaw, causing loose teeth, abscesses and ultimately tooth loss.

 We can help maintain your oral health with regular cleans, examinations and demonstrating the right way of brushing and flossing.